The Violet Hour: Musical theatre adaptation

 A Studio Cast recording of a musical adaptation of the play was released by Will Reynolds (composer) and Eric Price (lyricist/bookwriter) on November 4, 2022.
-The recording stars Santino Fontana (John), Erika Henningsen (Rosamund), Jeremy Jordan (Denis), Solea Pfeiffer (Jessie), and Brandon Uranowitz (Gidger).
+The recording stars are Santino Fontana (John), Erika Henningsen (Rosamund), Jeremy Jordan (Denis), Solea Pfeiffer (Jessie), and Brandon Uranowitz (Gidger).
+The recording was named the Best Cast Recording of the Year by the Broadway Radio Show and material from the show has won the authors the Fred Ebb Award for Musical Theatre Writing and the Kleban Prize for Lyrics.
 Orchestrations are by Charlie Rosen and musical supervision is by Andy Einhorn.
 Richard Greenberg wrote the Introduction to the recording's digital booklet.
 The world premiere production of the musical is in development.